 The IRS might reject your offer in compromise, leaving you with two main options.
 You can accept the rejection and look for another way to pay back the taxes you owe, such as through an installment plan.
 The second option is to appeal the rejection.
 You do have the right to appeal to the tax court, although it must be handled by a tax attorney.
 This individual will file the appeal documentation on your behalf and attend your tax hearing.

-The attorney will also present all the steps you have taken, as well as additional information showing why you are unable to pay back the full amount of tax debt.
+The attorney will also present all the steps you have taken, as well as additional information showing why you are unable to pay back the full amount of back taxes.
 In the event your offer is rejected, having an experienced tax lawyer can help persuade the court to reconsider your arguments.

 The IRS might also request additional information about your case or require you to supply more documentation.
 When a lawyer is involved in the process, any communications from the IRS can come through the lawyer’s office rather than directly to you.
 These requests and letters can be overwhelming, and they often have strict deadlines that you must meet to avoid having your offer rejected on the basis of a lack of information.

 Some tax attorneys charge an hourly rate, while others offer flat-rate pricing for specific services or requests.
 The hourly rate depends on the attorney’s level of experience, location, and even the reputation of the firm.
 Most tax attorneys charge between $200 and $450 per hour for tax services.
 If you choose a lawyer who charges an hourly rate, you might have to pay an additional retainer fee to handle any ongoing issues that might come up with your case.